react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useAuthUser.md

 Call the hook,
 to get the authenticated user data into your React Component

-This uses the context data to determine get the user data
+This uses the context data to determine the user data

-## Type parameters
+## Type Parameters

 | Name | Description |
 | :------ | :------ |